hantuzun/hantuzun.com/content/posts/the-science-of-blockchains.md

 All you need to do is to join the conversations, as long as you know about the subject in depth.

-Here comes a problem: I realized the most technical questions are getting little to no attention.
+I recently realized that the most technical issues are getting the least participation.

-My ultimate goal is to have new voices on the future of blockchain governances.
-New voices that understand the contemporary subjects about blockchains inside and out.
+Then, I decided to create this blog series with the goal of  having new voices on the future of blockchain governances.

+New voices that understand the contemporary issues very well.

 This is one of the best things I can do for crypto.